usnistgov/FIPS201/_Appendix/glossary.md

 	FAL3
 	: VERY HIGH confidence

-Hash Function
-: A function that maps a bit string of arbitrary length to a fixed length bit string.
-Secure hash functions [[FIPS 180]](references.md#ref-FIPS180) satisfy the following properties:

-    One-Way
-    : It is computationally infeasible to find any input that maps to any pre-specified output.

-    Collision Resistant
-    : It is computationally infeasible to find any two distinct inputs that map to the same output.

 Identification
 : The process of discovering the _identity_ (i.e., origin or initial history) of a person or item from the entire collection of similar persons or items.